Dariuskp/Bash/README.md

 # Bash
-Here you will find all of my Bash scripts automating resources in AWS.
+Here you will find all of my Shell scripts automating resources in AWS.